 7. Essential Oils

-As a natural DIY approach, you can also try using essential oils with a strong scent to keep hornets away.
+As a natural DIY approach, you can also use essential oils with a strong scent to keep hornets away.

-The strong smell will make the location undesirable and force them to look for a new nesting spot elsewhere.
+The pungent smell will make the location undesirable, forcing them to look for a new nesting spot elsewhere.

 Some of the most effective essential oils for this purpose include geranium, lemongrass, and clove.